metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m5oPV_kyGF0?si=Vs4LNTCf7iLXl55b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The second milestone for my OpenAI Camera was editing the code on the camera to make it more intuitive and add more features.
-The code that connected my camera to the OpenAI API lacked the ability to change the settings of the camera itself, so after some fiddling, I managed to add those features.
-The code for the camera is hard to understand, and documentation for it is few and far between.
-However, I can gladly say I understand it much better than when I began the project.
-All I have to do now is change or add new prompts to send to OpenAI for the camera, and maybe add another speaker or a battery pack.
+The second milestone for my OpenAI Camera was focused on quality of life, including editing the code I already had for the camera to make it more intuitive to interact with, and adding more features people would want in a camera.

+## Challenges

+The code I was given to use with my Adafruit Memento camera had the amazing ability to send photos over the wifi to OpenAI and get a response, but lacked the ability to change the camera settings itself.
+I had no idea how the code for the camera worked, and I had no idea how to add the ability for users to modify camera settings.

+## Solution

+I had no idea how to do this myself, so I looked at code people had already made for the camera.
+I found something called Fancy Camera, which had very intuitive controls for the camera and let the user change filters, resolution, LED level, and LED color, to name a few.
+After a lot of tinkering, I was able to seamlessly merge the two scripts together, making a camera that is both functional and easy to use.

+## Next Steps

+At this point, the camera works well, but it doesn't look the greatest, and doesn't have a lot of features.
+I also have to keep it constantly plugged in to a device, because it lacks a battery.
+To solve these problems, I will try to add symbols to the screen of the camera to make it easier to understand, and maybe try adding a battery pack to lengthen the life of the device without needing to be plugged in.

 # First Milestone